andraugust/andraugust.github.io/thermo.md

 Instead of tracking every atom in the gas, it's much more practical to compute a small number of _functions of its state_ and get a manageable number of bulk properties such as temperature, pressure and energy.
 But this approach raises a question: if we're calculating functions of state, don't we need to know the state?
 The answer is technically yes, but practically no. Practically no because, as we'll see, when thermal systems come to equilibrium, quantities such as pressure, temperature and energy are effectively constant even as the underlying states change, allowing us to ignore the state's specific details.

 Before going further, I should mention that the word _state_ is ambiguous in thermal physics.
 Sometimes it refers to the state of macroscopic variables and sometimes it refers to the configuration of the system, which is what I've been calling "the state" so far.
-To disambiguate, configurations get called _microstates_ (even though they may be bigger or smaller than a micron), and macroscopic states get called _macrostates_.
-I'll use these words from now on.
+To disambiguate, configurations are called _microstates_ (even though they may be bigger or smaller than a micron), and macroscopic states are called _macrostates_.

 Now, in order to start _doing_ thermodynamics, I have to state its fundamental assumption: _when a system is in thermal equilibrium, microstates transition between each other uniformly randomly such that each microstate is equally likely to be observed at any given time_.